jessiya825/ST_fibrobalst/README.md

 ## Citation
 If you use code or data in this project, please cite:

 - Siyu, J. 2023.
-"Spatial multiomics analysis reveals a subpopulation of fibroblasts associated with immunosuppression and cancer stemness in human liver cancer". (revision)
+"Spatial multiomics analysis reveals a subpopulation of fibroblasts associated with immunosuppression and cancer stemness in human liver cancer".

 ## Maintainers
 [@jessiya](https://github.com/jessiya825)